Inimesh/geolocate_node_app/README.md

-# Geolocate Node.js Web Application
+# Geo-locate Node.js Web Application

 This is my follow along of the tutorial by "The Coding Train" for practicing building a simple node.js server using express, and vanilla JS + HTML for the front end.